 Are tax authorities adhering to and upholding the principles of fairness and objectivity in their public duties?
 The answer is no according to representatives of major global MNEs.
-It is reported that many tax administrations display acts of unprofessionalism, disregard for transparency and objective assessments, and behaviors that can only be seen as aggressive power plays (see Section 3 for a full discussion).
-Generally, not the behaviors one would expect from institutions that are
+It is reported that many tax administrations display acts of unprofessionalism, disregard for transparency and objective assessments, and behaviours that can only be seen as aggressive power plays (see Section 3 for a full discussion).6 Generally, not the behaviours one would expect from institutions

-- b. non-treaty compliance behavior e.g., tax authorities when closing a deal with taxpayers, legally require taxpayers to sign not enter into a MAP procedure for claiming relief from double taxation.
-Another example is where tax authorities threaten taxpayers to "double the taxable income assessment", if and insofar taxpayers under tax treaties wants to obtain a "relief from double taxation. - c. non-treaty compliance behavior e.g., tax authorities with a taxpayer under audit and a higher taxable income being assessed, actively block the taxpayers" access to the MAP under the treaty with the argument that "not all information has been provided by the taxpayer" to satisfy the MAP requirements. - d.
-Behavior where the administrative overlaps with a criminal procedure e.g., tax authorities propose a tax adjustment to taxpayer, with the notification given the size of the adjustment that criminal charge towards professionals on taxpayers' payroll will be seriously considered, if the proposes is not being honored.
+- 6 The categories of "bad behavior by tax authorities" from our practice can be listed as follows: - a. non-transparent behaviour e.g., tax authorities requesting transparency from taxpayers, but keep all their arguments and back up materials, e.g., benchmarks and secret comparables; - b. non-treaty compliance behaviour e.g., tax authorities when closing a deal with taxpayers, legally require taxpayers to sign not enter into a MAP procedure for claiming relief from double taxation.
+Another example is where tax authorities threaten taxpayers to "double the taxable income assessment", if and insofar taxpayers under tax treaties wants to obtain a "relief from double taxation. - c. non-treaty compliance behaviour e.g., tax authorities with a taxpayer under audit and a higher taxable income being assessed, actively block the taxpayers" access to the MAP under the treaty with the argument that "not all information has been provided by the taxpayer" to satisfy the MAP requirements. - d.
+Behaviour where the administrative overlaps with a criminal procedure e.g., tax authorities propose a tax adjustment to taxpayer, with the notification given the size of the adjustment that criminal charge towards professionals on taxpayers' payroll will be seriously considered, if the proposes is not being honoured.
 In quite a few cases, the initial tax adjustment proposed did not have a fact based "audit trail" in the first place. - e.
-Behavior where the administrative overlaps with a criminal procedure e.g., tax authorities start an audit and put at the same time pressure on the legal representative of the taxpayer with criminal charges. - f.
-Behavior where taxpayers" homework is not being taken into account, but replaced by a negotiation strategy e.g., quite often transfer pricing documentation is being ignored and considered irrelevant which opens the road to free flow negotiations and in almost all cases a higher tax bill. - g.
-Abuse of tax instruments behavior e.g., under the label of ICAP a full fishing expedition is being organized, which is equal to a "heavy audit process", but is not necessarily offering any security to taxpayers given the nature of the notification letters from governments.
+Behaviour where the administrative overlaps with a criminal procedure e.g., tax authorities start an audit and put at the same time pressure on the legal representative of the taxpayer with criminal charges. - f.
+Behaviour where taxpayers" homework is not being taken into account, but replaced by a negotiation strategy e.g., quite often transfer pricing documentation is being ignored and considered irrelevant which opens the road to free flow negotiations and in almost all cases a higher tax bill. - g.
+Abuse of tax instruments behaviour e.g., under the label of ICAP a full fishing expedition is being organized, which is equal to a "heavy audit process", but is not necessarily offering any security to taxpayers given the nature of the notification letters from governments.